 The minimum legal drinking age in Manitoba, Alberta, and Quebec is 18.
 However, the age limit is 19 in British Columbia, Saskatchewan, New Brunswick, Newfoundland and Labrador, Nova Scotia, the Northwest Territories, Nunavut, Prince Edward Island (P.E.I.), Ontario, and the Yukon.

-In accordance with the Canadian Centre for Substance Abuse (CCSA), alcohol is the most commonly used psychoactive substance among Canadian youth and young adults (ages 15 to 24).
+According to the Canadian Centre for Substance Abuse (CCSA), alcohol is the most commonly used psychoactive substance among Canadian youth and young adults (ages 15 to 24).
 Furthermore, the CCSA states that alcohol is the most common cause of death in young people and adolescents (ages 10 to 24) globally.

 Alcohol use among adolescents has long been the topic of much discussion in Canada due to research on its impacts on physical and mental growth in adolescents.